Youth Council FAQs

 Participation in Mitchell Youth Council is free, however you will need to ensure you have transport to and from the meetings.

-A financial allowance of $500 is paid in increments across the year to each Youth Councillor to assist with costs required by youth council members to undertake their role (including travel and attendance at meetings).
+A annual allowance of $500 is paid in increments across the year to each youth councillor to assist with costs required by youth council members to undertake their role (including travel and attendance at meetings).

 What is expected of Youth Council?

 If you are appointed to Youth Council, you will be expected to:

 - attend the meet and greet on Monday 27 June 2022

 - attend an all-day induction day on Monday 4 July 2022